 Access & Use

-- Each fall, students in ARTH 111: Arts of the Western Tradition complete a formal analysis assignment using objects in the collection as a means of developing their visual literacy.
+- Students in ARTH 111: Arts of the Western Tradition completed a formal analysis assignment using objects in the collection as a means of developing their visual literacy.

 - Studio Art students enrolled in ARTS 325: Lithography in Fall 2012 studied Liberation, an artist's book created by Kate Kimball, Class of 2012, using polyester plate lithography and watercolor.